MikeBosw/amazondelivery/README.md

 Requirements
 ---

-* Amazon Fresh.
+* Amazon Fresh or Whole Foods
-* Chrome WebDriver.
+* Chrome WebDriver
-* Python 3.8, but feel free to try a lower version and lmk how it goes.
+* Python 3.8, but feel free to try a lower version and lmk how it goes
 * either Twilio or a `say` command in your `PATH` environmennt variable

 Installation